How will the installation happen?

 Depending on whether you're having one or both replaced, you'll get a smart electricity meter and a smart gas meter.
 These normally go exactly where your old meters were.
 If they need to be fitted somewhere else, the installer will ask you first.

 You’ll also be offered an in-home display – a portable display screen that you can put anywhere in your home.
 You don’t have to have one, but it’s the easiest way to see what energy you’re using and what it’s costing you.
-The in-home display will not cost you anything.
+The in-home display is provided at no extra cost.